 The rider needs to apply foot power to push the ground behind, and resultantly the scooter moves forward.

 These types of scooters are considered kids’ toys most of the time.
 But many such products are also designed for teens and adults for short commuting.

 Kick scooters can be two or three-wheelers.
 The former type is meant for grown-up kids and adults, while the latter is ideal for very young children and toddlers.

 They have small lightweight frames, usually made of steel or aluminum.
 Wheels are also smaller, mostly with a diameter of 4 to 8 inches.
-The foldable design makes portability much easy for users.
+The foldable design makes portability much easier for users.

 There are a variety of kick scooters available in the market at a reasonable price.
 They are not only one of the best gifts for kids but also short traveling vehicles for grown-ups.